This post may contain affiliate links. Read my whole disclosure here.

 I was so happy to hear this!
 She helped me with many great parenting tips along the time and I was very glad that I could give her a helpful tip too!

 If you deal with many power struggles and you feel that you can’t connect with your kids as well as you’d wish, give this idea a try!
-To give up using behavior child could be a wonderful decision for both you and your child!
+Giving up using behavior charts can be a wonderful decision for both you and your child!

 photo credit preview photo: Evgeny Atamanenko / shutterstock.com